bumbleshoot/automate-habitica/README.md

-***Automate Habitica is currently in beta.
-It is mostly bug-free at this point, but there are still some edge cases that haven't been tested yet, so it may not work perfectly for you.
-If you're not okay with this, best to wait until Version 1 is released!
-If you get an error while running this script or it doesn't do what you expect, please submit a bug report [here](https://github.com/bumbleshoot/automate-habitica/issues)!***

 ## Summary
 Automate Habitica is a suite of automation tools for Habitica, allowing you to focus on your tasks instead of managing gameplay.
 Each tool can be enabled, disabled, and configured to suit your needs.